LunaSare/spring2023-data-science/lectures/lecture_phylogenies_extras.md

 http://onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2012.00196.x/abstract

-The four measures are: Moran's I, Abouheif's Cmean, Pagel's λ and Blomberg's K.
+The four measures are: Moran's I, Abouheif's C mean, Pagel's λ and Blomberg's K.

 # Before we proceed: trait evolution under a pure brownian motion model defines the phylogenetic relationship as the only predictor of trait similarity among species.